-The main property of a substance that triggers the assessment for the sediment compartment is the potential to adsorb or bind onto sediment.
-A log $K{ow}$ of 3 should be used as trigger value for a sediment assessment.
-For substances exceeding this trigger value, at least a screening assessment using the equilibrium partitioning method has to be performed.
-For substances with a log $K{ow}$ between 3 and 5 this screening assessment results in the same risk characterisation ratio for sediment as for the pelagic compartment, as both PECsediment and PNECsediment are modelled from the corresponding pelagic data.
-Special attention should be given to substances with a log $K{ow} > 5$ or a correspondingly high adsorption or binding behaviour (ionising substances, surface active substances, substances that bind chemically with sediment components; for all these substances the adsorption is not triggered by the lipophilicity i.e. log $K{ow}$ of the substance but by other mechanisms).
-For these compounds a more comprehensive sediment assessment is needed.
+5 The main property of a substance that triggers the assessment for the sediment

+- 6 compartment is the potential to adsorb or bind onto sediment.
+Further triggers for a - 7 sediment assessment are also given in R.7.8.7.
+A log K{ow} of 3 should be used as trigger - 8 value for a sediment assessment.
+For substances exceeding this trigger value, the - 9 availability of existing sediment toxicity data should be checked.
+In the absence of any - 10 (acceptable) sediment tests, the equilibrium partitioning method can be applied as a first - 11 screen.
-If the need for a sediment assessment is clear, the availability of existing sediment toxicity data should be checked.
-In the absence of any (acceptable) sediment tests, the equilibrium partitioning method is applied as a first screen.
-If there is no measured sediment concentration available that is used as PECsediment, the PEC/PNEC ratio derived for the pelagic compartment can be used directly as both PECsediment and PNECsediment are derived from the corresponding aquatic values using the same partitioning coefficient.
-However, to take into account uptake of sediment-bound substance by benthic species, this PEC/PNEC ratio is increased by a factor of 10 for substances with log $K{ow} > 5$ or correspondingly high adsorption or binding behaviour (ionising substances, surface active substances, substances that bind chemically with sediment components; for all these substances the adsorption is not triggered by the lipophilicity i.e. log $K{ow}$ of the substance but by other mechanisms), unless scientific evidence can be provided that the extra factor is not applicable for that specific group of substances.
-In this case the nonapplication of this additional factor has to be substantiated in detail.
-If the PEC/PNEC ratio is below one, no risk for the sediment compartment is indicated for the substance under consideration and further tests are not needed.
-If the PEC/PNEC ratio is above one, there is a need to perform long-term sediment tests with benthic species.

-For substances that are highly insoluble and for which no effects are observed in aquatic studies, the application of the equilibrium partitioning method is not possible.
-For such substances at least one sediment test has to be performed.

-If there is already one or more (acceptable) acute or long-term sediment test(s) available, a PNECsediment is derived from these tests using an appropriate assessment factor (as described in the Guidance on IR&CSA, chapter R.10).
-In general, results from short-term tests may only be used for deriving a PNECsediment screen in combination with the EPM.
-If long-term sediment tests with more than one benthic species are available, it has to be considered whether these organisms represent different habitats and feeding strategies and are thus exposed via different exposure pathways.
-Only in this case, a reduction of the assessment factor is possible.
-If the PEC/PNEC ratio is below one, no risk for the sediment compartment is indicated and further tests are not needed.
-If the PEC/PNEC ratio is above one, there is a need to perform (further) long-term sediment tests with benthic species.
+- 12 For substances with a log K{ow} between 3 and 5 this screening assessment results in the - same risk characterisation ratio for sediment as for the pelagic compartment, as both - 14 PEC{sediment} and PNEC{sediment screening} are modelled from the corresponding pelagic data using - 15 the same partitioning coefficient. - 16 Special attention should be given to substances with a log $K{ow} > 5$.
+The same attention - should be given to substances with a correspondingly high adsorption or binding - behaviour when adsorption is not triggered by the lipophilicity but by other mechanisms - 19 (e.g. ionising substances, surface active substances, substances that bind chemically - 20 with sediment components, substances where Kd predicts high binding potential).
+To - 21 take into account uptake of sediment-bound substance by benthic species, this - 22 PEC/PNEC ratio derived according to the rules outlined in R.10.5 is increased by a factor - of 10 for all such substances, unless scientific evidence can be provided that the extra - 24 factor is not applicable for that specific group of substances.
+In the latter case the non- - 25 application of this additional factor has to be substantiated in detail.
+If the PEC/PNEC - ratio is below one, no risk for the sediment compartment is indicated for the substance - 27 under consideration and further tests are not needed. - 28 If the PEC/PNEC ratio is above one, there is a need to perform long-term sediment tests - 29 with benthic species. - 30 For substances that are poorly water soluble and for which no effects are observed in - 31 aquatic studies, the application of the equilibrium partitioning method is not possible.
+For - 32 such substances at least one sediment test has to be performed. - 33 If there is already one or more (acceptable) acute or long-term sediment test(s) - 34 available, a PNEC{sediment} is derived from these tests using an appropriate assessment - factor (as described in the Guidance on IR&CSA, chapter R.10).
+In general, results from - 36 short-term tests may only be used for deriving a PNEC{sediment,screen} in combination with - 37 the EPM.
+If long-term sediment tests with more than one benthic species are available, it - has to be considered whether these organisms represent different habitats and feeding - 39 strategies and are thus exposed via different exposure pathways.
+Only in this case, a - reduction of the assessment factor is possible.
+If the PEC/PNEC ratio is below one, no - 41 risk for the sediment compartment is indicated and further tests are not needed.
+If the - 42 PEC/PNEC ratio is above one, there is a need to perform (further) long-term sediment - 43 tests with benthic species.